 Olive oil may be one of the world’s healthiest foods.

 It can nourish your brain now and protect it from degenerative disease in the future.

-Your best bets are to buy locally (if possible), buy from California, or pick an olive oil from the approved choices mentioned above.
+Your best bets are to buy locally (if possible) or pick an olive oil from one of the approved sources mentioned above.